 Sam Freeman is an Online Editor at Make.
 He builds interactive art, collects retro tech, and tries to get robots to make things for him.
 Learn more at samtastic.co, or on socials @samdiyfreeman.

-To see how many people subscribe to Make:, simply upgrade your Reletter account.
+To see how many people subscribe to Make: on Substack, simply upgrade your Reletter account.
 We provide readership numbers and lots of other stats for this newsletter so you can decide if it's worth reaching out to.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.